kuznetckiy/Geoscan_Lite_eng/uav.rst

    Fixing the cover of the parachute compartment

-.. attention:: Put выступ in rear part of cover parachute compartment in паз на UAV body and close the cover. the edges of canopy and should not stick out.
+.. attention:: Put salient in rear part of cover parachute compartment in slot in UAV body and close the cover. the edges of canopy and should not stick out.